Mux logo - video home

 "input": "https://storage.googleapis.com/muxdemofiles/mux-video-intro.mp4",

-"playback_policy": "signed"
+"playback_policy": "signed",

 }

-Signing keys can be managed (created, deleted, listed) either from the dashboard or via the Mux Video API.
-When creating a new signing key, the API generates a 2048-bit RSA key-pair and returns the private key and a generated key-id.
-Securely store the private key for signing the token, and Mux stores the public key to validate the signed tokens.
+When you create a new signing key, the API generates a 2048-bit RSA key-pair and returns the private key and a generated key-id.
+You should securely store the private key for signing the token, while Mux stores the public key to validate the signed tokens.

 Signing keys are created and deleted independently of assets.
-You probably only need one signing key active at a time, but you can create multiple to enable key rotation, creating a new key and deleting the old only after any existing signed URLs have expired.
+You probably only need one signing key active at a time, but you can create multiple to enable key rotation, creating a new key and deleting the old one only after any existing signed URLs have expired.

 See Create a URL signing keyAPI for full documentation.

-//POST https://api.mux.com/video/v1/signing-keys
+//POST https://api.mux.com/system/v1/signing-keys

 {